niklasnorin/red-thesis/source/17-method-implementation.md

 `go-fuse` already has a lot of the infrastructure in place for this.
 All filesystem operations are handled in a very similar way.
 Most of the work related to adding polling has to do with learning exactly how `go-fuse` works, and adding it in a idiomatic manner.

 ### RpcFS
 The `go-fuse` API for a filesystem, and files in that filesystem, is quite extensive.
-The `FileSystem` interface contains more than 20 functions and the `File` interface more than 10 function.
+The `FileSystem` interface contains more than 20 functions and the `File` interface more than 10 functions.
 Which of these functions need to be implemented or not depend on the requirements of the filesystem.

 An abstraction layer was developed to better separate the challenges related to interfacing with FUSE and those of emulating GPIOs.
 That abstraction layer is called `RpcFS`, for Remote Procedural Call FileSystem, and an overview is shown in Figure \ref{10_1_5}.